-- The role and identity of the DSL, DDSL & DSG and any other staff who have a safeguarding role / responsibility. - Briefing on range of safeguarding issues to be aware of (as identified in Part 1 and Annex B of KCSiE, 2022), internal safeguarding procedures and expectations - Where key documents and guidance can be accessed.
+- The role and identity of the DSL, DDSL & DSG and any other staff who have a safeguarding role / responsibility - Briefing on range of safeguarding issues to be aware of (as identified in Part 1 and Annex B of KCSiE, 2023), internal safeguarding procedures and expectations - Where key documents and guidance can be accessed

-All staff will know where and how to access the current documents listed below, available from the school office, staff shared area or published on the school website.
+All staff will know where and how to access the current documents listed below: (add where stored)

-- KCSiE 2022 (Full guidance) - School Strategic Child Protection & Safeguarding Policy. - What to do if you are worried a child is being abused. - Working Together to Safeguard Children (2018). - Effective support for children, young people, and families in the East Riding of Yorkshire (August 2020) - Guidance for Safer Working Practice for Those working with Children and Young people in Education Settings (February, 2022) - Safer Recruitment Consortium

-- Staff Code of Conduct 2022-2023

-- Whistleblowing Guidance 2022-2023

-- Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Govt July 2018)
+- KCSiE 2023 (Full guidance) - School Strategic Child Protection & Safeguarding Policy - What to do if you are worried a child is being abused (2015) - Working Together to Safeguard Children (2018) - Effective support for children, young people, and families in the East Riding of Yorkshire (August 2020) - Guidance for safer worker practice for those working with children and young people in education setting (February 2022) - Safer Recruitment Consortium - Staff Code of Conduct 2023-2024 - Whistleblowing Guidance 2023-2024 - Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Govt July 2018)

-All staff engaged in 'regulated activity' (e.g. teaching and teaching assistant and pastoral staff) and the CoG and DSG complete the ERSCP online training 'Safeguarding in Education' and complete refresher training every 3 years thereafter.
+All staff engaged in 'Regulated Activity' (e.g., teaching and teaching assistant and pastoral staff) and the CoG and DSG complete the ERSCP online training 'Safeguarding in Education' and complete refresher training every 3 years thereafter.

-Other staff and Governors complete either the ERSCP online training 'Safeguarding Everyone Level 1' or Safeguarding Children Level 2 and complete refresher training every 3 years thereafter.
+Other staff and Governors complete either the ERSCP online training 'Safeguarding Everyone Level 1' or 'Safeguarding Children Level 2' and complete refresher training every 3 years thereafter.

-Burlington Infant School will ensure that all staff receive online safety training as part of induction and that ongoing online safety training and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach and curriculum planning.
+Burlington Infant School will ensure that all staff receive online safety training as part of induction and that ongoing online safety training / filtering and monitoring and update for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach and curriculum planning.